heike2718/filescanner/README.md

 ## Usage as library

+__usage as library is not longer recommended as the filescanner-service will be removed__

 In addition to setting this up as microservice, the filescanner-service can be used as jar-dependency as is in order to avoid RESTClient communication overhead.

 ## API